Kyriosity/use-dev/README+/parts/Rvrs/README.md

 However ... __isn't that all an over-engineering of the indexed element?__ <sup>:hammer:</sup>&nbsp; You decide, while [Rationale](README+/reversible_reason.md) along with [Posers & Decisions](README+/reversible_posers.md) tries to advocate our efforts.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:hammer:</sup><sub>For instance, `Moves[i]` for current value, `i--` for undo and `i++` for redo.</sub>

-`UndoOnly` for the snippet above is too trivial to deserve your look into the repository but not the whole project, which you may follow in [Developer book](README+/devbook), contribute to it, or rework for your own purposes.
+`UndoOnly` for the snippet above is too trivial to deserve your look into the repository, but not the whole project, which you may follow in [Developer book](README+/devbook), contribute to it, or rework for your own purposes.

 \___________\
 🔚 ... but [README+](README+)